L4z4r1/notes_app/README.md

 # user errors
 If the application fails to detect the existance of `d_not` file, it will attempt to create it, in some cases it will fail so that's why you should do it manually
-If the application fails to read the user input or the necessary arguments aren't provided, it will `seg fault` If the command isn't recognized, it will just not output anything
+If the application fails to read the user input or the necessary arguments aren't provided, it will `seg fault` If the command isn't recognized, it will output `no command recognized!`

 # advanced compilation